 You can build a social media following on any number of channels.
-But, it’s best to find where your niche is and set-up camp there.
+But, it’s best to find where your niche is and set up camp there.
 If you’re a food blogger, Pinterest is a great place to be.
 If fashion or lifestyle is your niche, Instagram is a MUST!
 Tech or business blog?
 YouTube is where you should hang out.
-Wherever you go, study the algorithms, post frequently, and engage with your followers to go from casual blogger to career influencer.
+Wherever you go, study algorithms, post frequently, and engage with your followers to go from casual bloggers to career influencers.

 Step Six: Cultivate a Loyal Readership

 In addition to that social media following, you need a loyal readership on your website.
 These are people coming back to read your content again and again.
 Additionally, you want a decent influx of fresh readers coming in organically from search engines.